Kolkata Suburban Railway: Fares and ticketing

 In the 2013 Railway Budget, the Railway Board increased the Kolkata suburban ticket fare by eight paise per kilometre, although the railway ministry has hiked it by two paise per kilometre.
 The number of slabs has also been reduced to four—₹5, ₹10, ₹15 and ₹20—from the eight slabs earlier.
 Also, ticket denominations have been rounded off to multiples of ₹5.
 As per the revised slab, a person travelling up to 20 km will have to pay ₹5, between 21 km and 45 km ₹10, between 46 km and 70 km ₹15, and between 71 km and 100 km ₹20.
 One can buy a monthly, quarterly or season ticket if commuting regularly on a particular route.
 This allows unlimited rides on that route.
 Season tickets are the most cost-effective and time-efficient option for regular commuters.

 Kolkata Suburban Railway uses a proof-of-payment fare collection system.
 Tickets can be bought for a single journey (one way) or a return journey.
 Travelling without a valid ticket is an offence and if caught can result in a penalty.
 As per the Indian Railway Report, in 2016–17, the Eastern Railway and the South Eastern Railway generated ₹539.8 million through penalties imposed on ticketless and irregular travelers, an increase from 2013 to 2014 with ₹112 million.

 Offline tickets can be bought from the unreserved ticket counters present at every station and Cash/Smart Card operated Ticket Vending Machines (CoTVM) and Automatic Ticket Vending Machines (ATVM) installed in most of the stations.
 One can issue online tickets using the UTSOnMobile app.

+Earlier there were also Cash operated Ticket Vending Machines (CoTVM) which also could operate by smart cards, but due to frequent malfunction it has later withdrawn from service.